-This is further problematized for employers, who are said to have received increased reports of itchy, watery eyes, headaches, throat irritation, respiratory symptoms, increased heart rate, negative mood, SBS symptoms, and fatigue from employees.
+This is further problematized for employers, who are said to have received increased reports of itchy, watery eyes, headaches, throat irritation, respiratory symptoms, increased heart rate, negative mood, SBS symptoms, and fatigue from employees4.
 This was associated with unfavorable heat, humidity, and ventilation conditions.
 Not only is sitting in a stuffy, hot or worse humid workplace frustrating, it can also have negative effects on your health.
 So much so, that there is an increase in common workplace irritations.
-Moreover, research found that “Increased water damage and mold have been found to negatively impact workplace productivity, job performance, quality of life, absenteeism, and classroom learning for office workers, teachers, and schoolchildren”.
-Therefore the impact is not only for adult office workers, but has potentially widespread effect of various age groups and areas.
+Moreover, the research found that “Increased water damage and mold have been found to negatively impact workplace productivity, job performance, quality of life, absenteeism, and classroom learning for office workers, teachers, and schoolchildren”5.
+Therefore the impact is not only for adult office workers, but could potentially have widespread effects of various age groups and areas.

 Quick humidity solutions

-The United States EPA recommends that relative humidity levels should not exceed 59% or fall below 30%.
+Good humidity levels are between 30-60%.
 Quick fixes like those we have listed below can often help manage your humidity levels.
 However you must first be sure that there is not a larger underlying issue such as pipe leaks, or subpar insulation in key areas.
 Successful ventilation inside of your home will help create a relatively constant humidity level that adheres to recommendations, you just need to monitor the levels to make sure.

-Easy, expert tips which will help to reduce the indoor humidity levels in your home:
+Easy tips to help improve low indoor humidity levels in your home:

 Installing a bathroom fan can help to improve air circulation in the bathroom where warm, damp air accumulates.